Athens Quick Facts

 Fields of Study

-Greek language and literature (ancient and modern), Greek art and archaeology, history, humanities, political science, religion, social sciences.
+Greek language and literature (ancient and modern), art and archaeology, environmental studies, ethnography, history, humanities, international relations, Latin, philosophy, political science, and religion.

 College Year in Athens faculty and staff.